 Through an invitation to participate in the selective Principia Consortium, students in the Converse Nisbet Honors Program are eligible for consideration for a special honors study abroad experience at the University of Glasgow, Scotland.
-The Scotland program is offered in the fall semester only.
+The Scotland program is available for Fall or Spring.